Standard 1 of the Care Certificate involves knowing and understanding your role as a social care worker.

 To facilitate the needs of a particular individual, I was included in a shift pattern of wake nights that began at 10pm and ended at 8am.
 Unfortunately, this had a negative impact on both my work and personal life because I was unable to catch up on my sleep by sleeping in the daytime (my body just wouldn’t sleep during daylight hours).
 I became constantly fatigued, irritable and prone to mistakes.
 I also began to feel stressed and depressed.

 I spoke about this with my manager and we decided that it was no longer viable for me to continue doing wake night shifts.
-When I returned to day shifts and sleeping night shifts my efficiency and wellbeing increased.
+When I returned to day shifts and sleeping night shifts my efficiency and wellbeing improved.

 Your positive attitude

-I always come to work with a positive attitude and have a strong belief that there is always an underlying reason for every inappropriate or aggressive behaviour.
+I always come to work with a positive attitude and have a strong belief that there is always an underlying reason for every inappropriate or challenging behaviour.
 I particularly enjoy analysing and determining the cause of behaviours and devising solutions to them.
 By being positive about the problems I face, I have the motivation and drive to resolve them with long-term proactive strategies rather than short-term reactionary tactics that ignore the underlying issue.

 Your personal beliefs